lsst-sitcom/spot_motion_monitor/docs/usage.rst

 .. image:: _static/ui_annotated.png
   :alt: Annotated User Interface

+The plots are made using the `pyqtgraph <http://pyqtgraph.org/>`_ library and have many adjustments available by right-clicking on the particular plot.
+The user interface also provides some plot configuration as well.
+More information on that configuration can be found here: PlotConfig_.

 The camera is interacted with via the *Camera Control* section.
 It contains spinners to set the camera frame rate (FPS or frames per second)and the number of frames kept in the internal program buffer.
 The *Start/Stop Camera* button controls the startup or shutdown of the currently chosen camera.
 The *Start/Stop Acquire Frames* button controls frame acquisition from the CCD.
 The *Acquire ROI* checkbox restricts the camera readout to a 50x50 (default) ROI section around the spot centroid.
 Once the camera is started and acquiring frames, the current images from the CCD is displayed in the *CCD* plot.
 The *Show Frames* checkbox turns the *CCD* plot display on and off.